neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

-The first thing typically done prior to acquiring data is to create the folders it will be stored in.
+The first thing typically done prior to acquiring data is to create the folders to store it in.
-**datashuttle** can be used to quickly create standardised project folders for this purpose, with live-validation to ensure no errors creep in.
+**datashuttle** can be used to quickly create standardised project folders for this purpose, with live-validation to ensure no errors are introduced.

-Then, the important part, acquiring the actual data (hoping the animals and their brain's do what you want them to!). **datashuttle** plays no role in the acquisition process, its job so far was to simply create the standardised project folders.

-Once the data is collected, it is usually moved to a central storage machine and collated with other project data.
-This might typically be done by manually dragging and dropping, or a custom transfer script.
+Once the data is collected, it is often moved to a central storage machine and integrated with previously collected data.
-**datashuttle** you to transfer project folders after acquisition at the click of a button, or with a single function call.
+**datashuttle** allows you to transfer project folders at the click of a button (graphical interface) or with a single function call (Python API).

 Later on in the experiment, you may want to transfer only a subset of data from the central machine to separate computer for analysis.
-For exampe, you may  want to pilot a behavioural data analysis, grabbing only the behavioural data for the first 5 subjects.
+For example, you may  want to pilot an animal tracking pipeline, grabbing only the behavioural data for the first 5 subjects.
 **datashuttle** allows flexible custom transfers, meaning you don't have to drag and drop these data manually or write a custom script.

-Overall, **datashuttle** aims to drop into your existing acquisition pipelines whether they be manual or automated, with two ways to use it:
+**datashuttle** aims to drop into your existing acquisition pipelines whether they be manual or automated, with two ways to use it:

+- The **graphical user interface** can be used instead of manual folder creation or transfer, reducing the risk of errors
+- The **Python API** can be used directly in automated acquisition pipelines, removing the need to write you own data-management code

-Below we will give an overview of **datashttle**'s key folder creation and transfer features.
+Below we will give an overview of **datashuttle**'s key folder creation and transfer features.

 ## Creating folders with live-validation

-Creating folders through **datashuttle**'s graphical interface is as simple as entering the subject and session name in the folder and clicking 'create'.
+Creating folders through **datashuttle**'s graphical interface is as simple as entering the subject and session names, selecting the datatype and clicking 'create':

 ```{image} /_static/blog_images/datashuttle/create-folders-example-dark.png